highlightjs/highlight.js/docs/language-guide.rst

     }
   }

-The group name becomes the class name in the generated markup enabling different themeing for different kinds of keywords.
+The group name becomes the class name in the generated markup, enabling different theming for different kinds of keywords.

-To detect keywords highlight.js breaks the processed chunk of code into separate words — a process called lexing.
-By default "words" are matched with the regexp ``\w+``, and that works well for many languages.
+To detect keywords, highlight.js breaks the processed chunk of code into separate words — a process called lexing.
+By default, "words" are matched with the regexp ``\w+``, and that works well for many languages.
 Different lexing rules can be defined by the magic ``$pattern`` attribute: